YetiForceCompany/YetiForceCRM/README.md

 - Added library Selectize.
 - Added a function that retrieves a database name.
 - Added API webservices to the configuration.
+- Added a new element to the Marketing Processes.
+- Added system filters.
+- Added a possibility to change the access rules in the Calendar.

 The lists of changes for previous versions of YetiForce CRM are available at [our website] (https://yetiforce.com/pl/dokumentacja-programisty/zmiany.html).